CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Routing/Unequal-Cost-Multipath.md

 weight: 780
 toc: 3
 ---
-Unequal Cost Multipath (UCMP) is deployed in data center networks that rely on anycast routing to provide network-based load balancing.
+You use Unequal Cost Multipath (UCMP) in data center networks that rely on anycast routing to provide network-based load balancing.
 Cumulus Linux supports UCMP by using the BGP link bandwidth extended community to load balance traffic towards anycast services for IPv4 and IPv6 routes in a layer 3 deployment and for prefix (type-5) routes in an EVPN deployment.

 ## UCMP Routing

-In ECMP, the route to a destination has multiple next hops and traffic is equally distributed across them.
-Flow-based hashing is used so that all traffic associated with a particular flow uses the same next hop and the same path across the network.
+In ECMP, the route to a destination has multiple next hops and traffic distributes across them equally.
+Flow-based hashing ensures that all traffic associated with a particular flow uses the same next hop and the same path across the network.

-In UCMP, along with the ECMP flow-based hash, a weight is associated with each next hop and traffic is distributed across the next hops in proportion to their weight.
-Cumulus Linux relies on the BGP link bandwidth extended community to carry information about the anycast server distribution through the network; this is mapped to the weight of the corresponding next hop.
-This mapping is a factoring of a particular path’s bandwidth value against the total bandwidth values of all possible paths, mapped to the range 1 to 100.
-There is no change to either the BGP best path selection algorithm or to the multipath computation algorithm that determines which paths can be used for load balancing.
+In UCMP, along with the ECMP flow-based hash, Cumulus Linux associates a weight with each next hop and distributes traffic across the next hops in proportion to their weight.
+The BGP link bandwidth extended community carries information about the anycast server distribution through the network, which maps to the weight of the corresponding next hop.
+The mapping factors the bandwidth value of a particular path against the total bandwidth values of all possible paths, mapped to the range 1 to 100.
+The BGP best path selection algorithm and the multipath computation algorithm that determines which paths you can use for load balancing does not change.

 ## UCMP Example